miziomon/awesome-wordpress/README.md

 * [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) - Efficient many-to-many connections between posts, pages, custom post types, users.
 * [TGM Plugin Activation](tgmpluginactivation.com/) - TGM Plugin Activation is a PHP library that allows you to easily require or recommend plugins for your WordPress themes (and plugins).
 It allows your users to install and even automatically activate plugins in singular or bulk fashion using native WordPress classes, functions and interfaces.
 You can reference pre-packaged plugins, plugins from the WordPress Plugin Repository or even plugins hosted elsewhere on the internet.
+* [Revisr](https://wordpress.org/plugins/revisr/) - Revisr allows you to manage your WordPress website with a Git repository.
+A must have plugin for deploying and managing WordPress using Git repositories.
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) - Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.
 * [Debug Bar Extender](http://wordpress.org/plugins/debug-bar-extender/) - Extends the debug-bar plugin with additional tabs to measure runtimes between checkpoints and lookup variable content.